 What is ARN?

-The Active Referral Network (ARN) is a collaboration of organizations — education and training providers, financial institutions, housing organizations, child care educators, faith-based organizations, agencies that provide emergency food and shelter — that coordinate services to help people reach financial stability.
+The Active Referral Network (ARN) is a collaboration of community benefit organizations: education and training providers, financial institutions, housing organizations, child care educators, faith-based organizations, agencies that provide emergency food and shelter.
+These organizations coordinate services to help people reach financial stability, address the determinants of health and improve well-being.
 Partners work together to actively refer clients to each other’s services.
-They also assist their clients to enroll and successfully complete the multiple services needed to reach their goals.
+They support clients to successfully complete the multiple services needed to reach their goals.

 - Develop active referral partnerships with organizations in the community to help clients enroll and succeed in partner programs to reach financial independence.

-- Develop a “Community of Practice” in helping families navigate the resources to reach financial stability.
+- Develop a “Culture of Collaboration” in helping families navigate the resources to reach financial stability.

 - Improve access to services so more people can navigate the resources needed to reach financial independence.